SolaceSamples/solace-samples-c/_docs/feature_message-replay.md

 ---
 layout: features
 title: Message Replay
-summary: Learn how to make use of Message Replay via the Solace Java client library
+summary: Learn how to make use of Message Replay via the Solace C client library
 links:
-    - label: MessageReplay.java
+    - label: MessageReplay.c
-      link: /blob/master/src/intro/MessageReplay.java
+      link: /blob/master/src/intro/MessageReplay.c
 ---

 In this introduction we show you how a client can initiate and process the replay of previously published messages, as well as deal with an externally initiated replay.